Professor Named Toxicology Educator of the Year

 Dr. Landry's dedication to faculty-student research collaboration was previously recognized with the Gail P. and Edward A. Bucher Trustees' Award for Excellence in Faculty-Student Research Collaboration at MCPHS.

-A strong advocate for inclusivity in toxicology, Dr. Landry plays an active role in the SOT Out Toxicologists and Allies Special Interest Group, ensuring the representation of LGBTQIA+ scientists in the field.
-Within MCPHS, he co-founded a committee that organizes an annual LGBTQIA+ Research and Representation in Healthcare conference, fostering discussions on diversity in biomedical sciences.
+A strong supporter of broader participation in toxicology, Dr. Landry plays an active role in the SOT Out Toxicologists and Allies Special Interest Group, promoting opportunities for LGBTQIA+ scientists in the field.
+Within MCPHS, he co-founded a committee that organizes an annual conference on LGBTQIA+ research.

 His leadership extends to the Northeast Regional Chapter of SOT, where he has spearheaded awards programs for students and organized educational breakout sessions that introduce undergraduates to careers in toxicology through site visits to pharmaceutical and research organizations.